christhomasmadej/recruitment/recruitment/curriculumVitae.md

 **Specialisation**: Software Engineering

 ## INTERESTED IN:
-**Long Life Development** - constantly learning new things cause it's fun and profitable :)
-**Mind Architecture** - helps to understand how to learn faster, better and more effective etc...
-**Cognitive Science**  - combo of linguistics, psychology, artificial intelligence, philosophy, neuroscience & anthropology.
+**Cognitive Science** - combo of linguistics, psychology, artificial intelligence, philosophy, neuroscience.
-**Artificial Intelligence**  - someday I want to delegate "earning money" task to something else.
+**Artificial Intelligence** - future is now.
-**Electronic Dance Events**  - include free tickets to Tomorrowland in your offer and you have my attention.
-**Single Malt Whiskies**  - participation in whisky tasting events and investment advisement
+**SDLC** - developing my own project so knowledge from all software development stages.
+**Cyber Security** - safety 1st.
+**Reverse engineering & CTF** - rather spectating than acting but would like to develop in this area in future.
+Flappy bird injection into Super Mario was mind-blowing for me.

 ## CERTIFICATES:
-2019: Planned: CPE
-2015: CAE
+**2015**: CAE
-2013: FCE
+**2013**: FCE

 ## PERMISSION: